 International and U.S. Students

-International students should go to our International Student Pre-application Letter and Pre-Application Form before contacting the department to request application materials.
-The information you provide with the web-based form will enable us to provide a free evaluation of your qualifications.
+International students should go to our International Student Pre-application Letter before applying.
 International students must also take the Test of English as a Foreign Language (TOEFL).

 Along with your application you will be required to:

 - Send an official transcript from each university you have attended.
 All transcripts should be converted to the American 4.0 grade point average (GPA) scale, if possible.